 - Injecting medicines or anesthetics: Anesthetics can work faster if injected directly into the nervous system through a spinal tap.
 Doctors may also use lumbar puncture to inoculate the body with medicines in case they see it as the best means of administering the drug.

-What Is The Procedure For Lumbar Puncture in babies?
+What Is The Procedure For Lumbar Puncture In Babies?

-Spinal tap is conducted at the neurologist or pediatrician’s clinic, which should be well-equipped for the procedure.
+A spinal tap is conducted at the neurologist or pediatrician’s clinic, which should be well-equipped for the procedure.
 The process involves a series of steps:

-1. Discussion with parents:
+1. Discussion with parents

 The doctor explains the process and significance.
 He will also discuss the apprehensions over the procedure and assuage any concerns.
 Parents play a vital role in deciding the use of sedation.